tweedegolf/tweedegolf.github.io/_posts/2016-02-16-react-threejs.md

 {% endhighlight %}

-We see 2 obvious differences:
+We see two obvious differences:

 **1)** In react-three we import one object and this object contains all available components.
 I have given the components the same name as the properties of the imported object, but I could have used any name.
 The naming convention in React commands us to write custom components starting with an uppercase, which I obied willingly.